SolCharms/DeEdIT_SDK/README.md

 ## Program Improvements / Debugging

-1. Combine Delete User Profile and Delete About Me into one instruction.
+1. Create an instruction that runs Delete User Profile and Delete About Me in one call (either onchain or in the CLI).
 Creating them separately was done to incentivize a user's first action on the protocol and to give the user a first taste at gaining some reputation.
-Deleting them does not have to be done subsequently.
+Deleting them does not have to be done subsequently, although the functionality to delete them separately is necessary (in the case that a user has no 'about me' for example).

+2. Implement a way to reclaim bounties from PDAs for questions that have been inactive for extremely long periods of time.

+3. Moderator privileges still need to be implemented.
+This includes editing questions, answers, comments, and big notes pages.